Hormonal growth promotants in food

 - mimic the effects of natural hormones.

-Some consumers see HGPs as unnatural additives but there's no scientific evidence that foods produced using approved HGPs can make you ill or negatively affect your health.
+Some people see HGPs as unnatural additives.
+However, there's no scientific evidence that food produced using approved HGPs can make you sick or harm your health.

 No labelling requirements

-Because MPI doesn't believe meat and meat products produced using approved HGPs pose a health risk, these products do not need to be specially labelled.
+The Ministry for Primary Industries (MPI) does not consider that meat and meat products produced using approved HGPs pose a health risk.
+Because of this, these products do not need to be specially labelled.